taoshidev/proprietary-trading-network/docs/miner.md

 python neurons/miner.py --netuid 8  --wallet.name miner --wallet.hotkey default --logging.debug
 ```

-To run your miner on the testnet add the `--subtensor.network test` flag and `--netuid 116` flag.
+To run your miner on the testnet add the `--subtensor.network test` flag and override the netuuid flag to `--netuid 116`.

 You will see the below terminal output: